Taiwan Futsal League

-The Taiwan Futsal League is a Taiwanese men's futsal league founded in 2021 by Chinese Taipei Football Association.
+The Taiwan Futsal League was a Taiwanese men's futsal league founded in 2021 by Chinese Taipei Football Association.

 History

 In the 2021 season, Chiayi TienChing won the league with a perfect season of ten wins.
 The team also clinched all the awards, Best Coach, Golden Boot, Golden Glove and Fair Play award.
+In 2024, the league was replaced by the new-formed Formosa Futsal One.